code-warrior/git-workshop/git-workshop.md

 ---

+## Stepwise Bug Search
+`git bisect`

+Imagine finding a bug in your project but not knowing which commit introduced it.
+The command `git bisect` can help with that.

+The idea is simple: set a point in the project’s history where the bug isn’t present, then set another point where the bug was introduced.

+---

+## Stepwise Bug Search
+`git bisect`

+First, locate the commit containing the first appearance of the bug.
+For this example, assume it’s the latest commit: `cddfc8a`.
+We’ll need to call this `bad`.

+---

+## Stepwise Bug Search
+`git bisect`

+Next, locate the commit containing the last time the project worked without the bug.
+Let’s say that was five commits ago: `3379475`.
+We’ll need to call this `good`.

+---

+## Stepwise Bug Search
+`git bisect start`

+We’ll start the process: `git bisect start`.

+---

+## Stepwise Bug Search
+`git bisect bad`

+We’ll now mark the bad commit: `git bisect bad cddfc8a`.

+---

+## Stepwise Bug Search
+`git bisect good`

+And mark the good commit: `git bisect good 3379475`.

+---

+## Stepwise Bug Search
+`git bisect skip`

+Load your project, then skip through each commit one by one: `git bisect skip`.

+---

+## Stepwise Bug Search
+`git bisect reset`

+When you’ve located the bug, reset the repo and escape the bisect command: `git bisect reset`.

+---

 ## Storing Changes but Not Committing Them

 You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
 Enter `git stash`.
 This command will store your changes for later retrieval.
 You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.